sergiotocalini/gunbix/README.md

 ```

 # Deploy
-Please the script requires to have already installed the springboot init.d script.
+Please the script requires to have already installed the gunicorn init.d script.
 Follow the README for the other [project](https://github.com/sergiotocalini/stuffs/tree/master/gunicorn).

 ## Zabbix
 Zabbix user has to have sudo privileges.